DO's and DON'Ts

 - Buyer submits payment for the deposit amount or full payment.

-- Funds are deposited into Seller's Bank Account the next day.
+- Funds are deposited into Seller's PetPay Account or Bank Account the next day.

-- Buyer agrees to Seller's policies at time of sale.
+- Buyer agrees to Terms and Conditions of Sale and PetPay Health Guarantee at the time of sale.

-- Seller may review then accept or decline by voiding/refunding the transaction.
+- Seller must review then accept or decline the transaction.

 - Upon acceptance from the Seller the deposit is non-refundable and the transaction is binding.

-- Seller sets a due date for the Final Payment if payment is not already paid in full.
+- PetPay sets a due date for the Final Payment if payment is not already paid in full.

-- Seller may invoice Buyer for additional expenses.
+- PetPay may invoice Buyer for additional expenses.

 - Buyer receives notification of a pending invoices due.